Volkswagen Golf 8 – What We Know So Far

 Golf 8

-But, VW Group Japan, they won't let the regular model MT into Japan anyway... (tears)
+But VW Group Japan, you probably won’t bring the regular manual model to Japan, right… (tears)

-Also, when the Golf 7 came out, the adaptive cruise control (ACC) was a novel and impressive feature.
-It was advanced at the time, and I think the Golf 7 was the first imported car to make ACC commonplace.
-That's whyAgain, I'm interested in how the ACC and driving assistance systems have been refined.Wa.
+Also, when the Golf 7 came out, ACC was new and impressive.
+It was advanced for its time, and I think the Golf 7 was the first imported car to popularize ACC.
+So, I’m curious how the ACC and driver assistance systems have been refined this time.

-Anyway, the previous generation Golf Mk7 was a really good car, and I can't imagine what could be changed to make it even better, but the Golf Mk8 will probably be able to achieve that.
+Anyway, the previous Golf 7 was an incredibly well-made car, and I can’t imagine how they could improve on it, but I’m sure the Golf 8 will manage to do just that.

 Profile